builtforme/CodeBnb/README.md

 `AWS_API_GATEWAY_ENDPOINT` - The endpoint of your AWS API Gateway.
 Something like `https://<junk>.execute-api.us-east-1.amazonaws.com/<stage>`.

+`ADD_CANDIDATE_AUTHORIZATION_CODE` - Any secret that needs to be provided in order to add a candidate to the list of permitted candidates.

 ### Google Sheets Setup
 Follow instructions at https://www.npmjs.com/package/google-spreadsheet#service-account-recommended-method.
 You'll need to go to https://console.cloud.google.com and create a project, then enable the Sheets API.
 Then under Credentials > Create credentials > Service account key.
 You'll be given a JSON file to download and among a bunch of other stuff it will contain your client email and private key.